jsntv200/redant-home/_posts/2014-03-21-helping-plando-redefine-career.md

 keywords: ''
 image_small: "/assets/uploads/2014/plando-small.png"
 image: "/assets/uploads/2014/plando-wide.png"
-excerpt_short: The world of employment and careers is due for a shakeup.
+description: The world of employment and careers is due for a shakeup.
 We've been helping Plando build a career management platform that we think will fundamentally change the careers landscape.
 tags: []
 time: ''
 redirect_from:
 date_published: ! ' 2014-01-02'
-description: The world of employment and careers is due for a shakeup.
+content_sidebar: The world of employment and careers is due for a shakeup.
 We have been helping Plando build a career management platform that we think will fundamentally change the careers landscape.
 publisher: Red Ant